jkyu/fat/README.md

     - Population scripts done.
     - Interpolation for energies now works.
     - Bond length and dihedral angle tracking work now.
 [Dec 2, 2019]
     - 2D Fluorescence works for arbitrary number of states.
-I think 1D also works?
-Haven't had a reason to test yet.
-[Dec 2, 2019]
+Plotting steady-state and time-resolved single-wavelength fluorescence signals now works, but is not very general due to how much user input is involved.
+For now, use the 1D processing/plotting code as examples instead of black box scripts.
+[Dec 3, 2019]